pop-os/libcosmic-book/src/modules.md

 }
 ```

-Starting with `todo` page module, which manages todo tasks.
+Starting with the `todo` page module, which manages todo tasks.

 ```rs
 mod todo {